oVirt/ovirt-site/source/feature/design/stabledeviceaddresses.html.md

 OVFReader should be extended to read the information retrieved in the new structure from VDSM from the OVF file.

+new OVF documentation that reflects latest changes can be found in <http://www.ovirt.org/wiki/Ovf>

 #### API Design

 VM/vm_dynamic entities should have additional hash properties disk_vm_map mapping should have the address and boot_order properties VM Interface should have the address and boot_order properties DAL classes for VM device support